globallyunique/beyond-data-mesh/beyond-data-mesh.md

 [^markus-on-DDD]: For more about the intersection of DDD and the language of domains see [On the Relationship between Domain-Driven Design and Domain-Specific Languages](https://www.linkedin.com/pulse/relationship-between-domain-driven-design-languages-markus-voelter/)

-TODO: Add a description of the path through the ideas of the article.

-## Domain Languages

-Combining data mesh and DDD thinking is a good start.
+TCombining data mesh and DDD thinking is a good start.
 The DDD approach stops at things like, dictionaries, context maps, and living documentation as a dynamic form of documentation generated from source code and tests.
 Powerful capabilities are found by going beyond this and formalizing our understanding and definition of the ubiquitous language.
 That may sound cryptic or scary but it's not because there is a well established discipline and community for building Domain Specific Languages (DSLs) to help us and we don't need to go all the way to implementing a DSL to get a lot of the power we're after.[^DSL-community]

 [^DSL-community]: Great places to start with DSLs are this community: [Subject Matter First](https://subjectmatterfirst.org/) and the writings of this master practitioner: [the further reading list after this article](https://www.linkedin.com/pulse/relationship-between-domain-driven-design-languages-markus-voelter/) or just google for anything written by Markus Voelter.